oskarihakamies/IDS-project/How-To-Install.md

 (read more [here](https://github.com/3CORESec/testmynids.org))

 19. Now check your Wazuh dashboard again.
-You should see an alert pop up!
+You should see that something has happened.
+If not, every single field will be 0 which means that the setup is not fully working or you haven't been fully successfull in creating any alerts.

 <img width="1650" height="445" alt="kuva" src="https://github.com/user-attachments/assets/87d019e8-88e4-48e4-b100-14de7d542638" />